wireapp/wire-docs/source/how-to/install/helm.rst

 .. code:: shell

-   helm upgrade --install nginx-lb-ingress wire/nginx-lb-ingress -f values.yaml -f secrets.yaml --wait
+   helm upgrade --install nginx-ingress-controller wire/nginx-ingress-controller --wait helm upgrade --install nginx-ingress-services wire/nginx-ingress-services -f values.yaml -f secrets.yaml --wait

 Next, we want to redirect port 443 for https to the port the nginx https ingress nodeport is listening on (31773), and port 80 to the nginz http port (31772).
 To do that, you have two options: